 Each participant will select a learner in his or her classroom to study.
 This learner must be a child who is eligible for special education or who is being referred for an initial assessment for consideration for special education services.
 You will provide background information based upon observations, administer three (if possible) formal assessments, provide student work samples, and interview the parents/guardians (as allowed), and interview the child's teacher.
-This assignment includes an observation for assessment, the case write up, and a Preparation for the IEP Meeting Plan with completed Special Factors Form for the child assessed.
-A format for this assignment will be handed out in class.
+This assignment includes an observation for assessment, the case write up, and a Preparation for the IEP Meeting Plan.
+A format for this assignment will be found in Assignment section of WebCT.

-Do not begin this case study work until you have received approval from Dr. Parsons for your assessment and case study plan.
+NOTE: Do not begin this case study work until you have received approval from your instructor for your assessment and case study plan.
 All information is kept strictly confidential, use a pseudonym, you must have parental permission before beginning this case study even if the child is on your caseload.
-Dr. Parsons has the introduction letters and permission forms.
+Your instructor has the introduction letters and permission forms.
 Your permission form MUST be submitted with the Case Study.
+Remember, any information on your lap top must be strictly confidential using pseudonyms, and deleted at semester's end.

-WebCT 6 WORK: (150 points) (be sure to keep a copy of all of your postings)
+WebCT 6 WORK

-Discussion Board prompts and responses to others (3 sessions X 40 points))
+(150 points) (Be sure to keep an electronic copy of all of your postings) Assignment prompts and responses to others (3 sessions X 40 points))